No billy goat or 'Bambino' but Washingtonians wonder if baseball team is jinxed

 But even the talk of a jinx seems to create a mythical psychological wall that grows each time the club falls short in October.

-“You can’t put that pressure on you,” Nationals’ manager Dusty Baker said before Thursday night’s game, in which his team lost a 4-1 lead in front of a packed house of mostly red-clad fans.
+“You can’t put that pressure on you,” Nationals manager Dusty Baker said before Thursday night’s game, in which his team lost a 4-1 lead in front of a packed house of mostly red-clad fans.
 “You try to simplify the pressure that, hey, we’ve got to win one game regardless of if you’ve never won a series here.”

 Baker didn’t know then what lay ahead of his team in Thursday’s game: a misplayed ball by outfielder Jayson Werth and a passed ball and wild throw by catcher Matt Wieters, the former Oriole.

-After the fifth-inning passed ball, Wieters argued -- to no avail -- that Javier Baez’s bat had grazed him and that the batter should have been called out, ending the inning.
+After the fifth-inning passed ball, Wieters argued — to no avail — that Javier Báez’s bat had grazed him and that the batter should have been called out, ending the inning.

 Washington fans flooded social media with complaints about the call, some reviving the hashtag #Natsjinx or #Natscurse from previous seasons.

-“Last night's game was definitely heartbreaking and brought back some sad memories of Game Five in 2012,” said Grant Daniels, who shares a season ticket plan with a group.
+“Last night's game was definitely heartbreaking and brought back some sad memories of Game 5 in 2012,” said Grant Daniels, who shares a season-ticket plan with a group.
 “It is always disappointing to watch your favorite team not live up to their potential or deal with what seemed to be some questionable calls in my opinion.”

 But he said he and his wife will be back at the games next season.